seal-io/docs/docs/application/environment.md

 ![app-env-edit](/img/v0.4.0/application/environment/app-env-edit-en.png)

-## Manage Services
+## Manage Resources

-Within the environment, you can manage the services, including adding services, deleting services, and modifying service configurations.
+Within the environment, you can manage the resources, including adding resources, deleting resources, and modifying resource configurations.
 1. Click `Application Management` in the navigation bar, switch to the corresponding project, and select the environment that needs to be managed.
-2. View the list of services in the environment under the "Services" tab.
+2. View the list of resources in the environment under the "Resources" tab.
-3. Click `New Service`, select the service that needs to be added, fill in the corresponding information, and click the `Save` button to complete the addition of services.
+3. Click `New Resource`, select the resources that needs to be added, fill in the corresponding information, and click the `Save` button to complete the addition of resources.
-4. Click the `Delete` operation in the service list to delete services in the environment.
+4. Click the `Delete` operation in the resource list to delete resources in the environment.

-For more details on service management, please refer to [Services and Resources](/application/service-and-resource).
+For more details on resource management, please refer to [Resources](/application/resource).

 ## Dependency Graph

-Different services within an environment may depend on each other.
-The dependencies between services can be viewed through the dependency graph.
-The dependency graph shows all services and their resources.
+Different resources within an environment may depend on each other.
+The dependencies between resources can be viewed through the dependency graph.
+The dependency graph shows all resources and their resources.
 You can perform operations on resources by clicking the top-right corner of the resource icon.
 For example, you can view logs or execute terminals on container resources.

 For more detailed information on dependency graphs, please refer to [Dependency Graph](/application/graph).